productguy94/merchant-sdk-php/README.md

-# Bitsika Merchant SDK
+# Bitsika Console for Merchants - PHP SDK

-The Bitsika Merchant PHP library gives convenient access to the Merchant API from applications written in the PHP language.
+The Bitsika PHP library gives convenient access to the Console Merchant API from applications written in the PHP language.
+Devs and merchants alike can use our API to create invoices that any Bitsika user can instantly pay.

 ## API Documentation
 https://documenter.getpostman.com/view/12690520/UUy39RrV